TumblrArchive/SwiftCompilationPerformanceReporter/README.md

 - Simply clone this repository on the machine that will be generating these reports.
 - Run `swift build` in the root directory
 - Make sure all directories used in `config.json` are set properly and exist.
+- If your desired scheme is built with a pre-3.x version of Swift, you'll want to `xcode-select` back to a stable version (i.e. `sudo xcode-select -s /Applications/Xcode.app`)
 - To kick off the script, run `.build/debug/SwiftCompilationPerformanceReporter` in the root directory!
 - If there are any errors, the script will output them.
 - The processed logs will be outputted as timestamped files in `reportOutputDirectory`.